Do the Un-Evangelized Dead Automatically go to Hell?

 And speaking of Israel “past” see next Ezekiel 37:11-14.

 Ezekiel 37:11-14.
 "Son of man, these bones are the whole house of Israel.
 They say, 'Our bones are dried up and our hope is gone; we are cut off.'
 'This is what the Sovereign LORD says: O my people, I am going to open your graves and bring you up from them; I will bring you back to the land of Israel.
 Then you, my people, will know that I am the LORD, when I open your graves and bring you up from them. ...
 I will put my Spirit in you and you will live, and I will settle you in your own land.
 Then you will know that I the LORD have spoken, and I have done it, declares the LORD.'"
 NIV

 In this vision of scattered bones coming together and reforming into living people, these Israelites who have been brought back to physical life are clearly not resurrected Christians from the New Testament era.
 They’re OT Israelites who lived and died centuries before Jesus was even born.
 They're pictured as bewildered and in despair.
 They’re saying, “We're doomed.”

-Many scholars explain this vision as a metaphor of the children of Israel returning to their homeland from the exile, i.e. a political explanation.
+Some scholars explain this vision as a metaphor of the children of Israel returning to their homeland from exile, i.e. a political explanation.